YORKTOWN CENTER

 In April 2012, YORKTOWN CENTER was acquired by a joint venture of New York City-based KKR (Kohlberg, Kravis, Roberts & Company) and El Segundo, California's Pacific Retail Capital Partners.

 In April 2013, work commenced on an 18 million dollar remodeling.
-During the project, the existing Plaza Food Court was upgraded, with expanded seating, wi-fi stations and a Family Lounge.
+During this project, the existing Plaza Food Court was upgraded, with expanded seating, wi-fi stations and a Family Lounge.
 The culinary complex was renamed The Eatery.
 The Grand Court was refurbished, with new seating, lighting and fountains.
 Moreover, the main mall entrance was rebuilt and new signage installed throughout the complex.
 The refurbishment was completed in June 2014.

 Sources: